Envirometrix/plotKML/README.md

     st_is_valid(st_geometry(eberg_contours_sf)[[4]], NA_on_exception = FALSE, reason = TRUE)
     #> Error in CPL_geos_is_valid_reason(x): Evaluation error: IllegalArgumentException: point array must contain 0 or >1 elements.

-So I need to exclude these elements and create a MULTILINESTRING object,
+So we need to exclude these elements and create a MULTILINESTRING object,

     ID_valid <- vapply(
       st_geometry(eberg_contours_sf),